mitshah1207/cooper/README.md

 Wants to chase or herd cars when outside.
 We are trying to overcome this by the following:
 - Walking him when there's low traffic and on streets with low volume traffic only
 - Starting to say 'leave it' firmly if he is fixating on a car
+- Sometimes it helps to stop and wait for the traffic to pass.
+He can be gven treats at the same time for leaving it.

 Pulling on lead
 - If pulls we do an instant 180 degrees, walk a variable distance back and then do another 180 back to where we were going.
 He's slowly learning but work in progress.
 In future we will try teaching a heel or using a halti.
+Will pull a lot with traffic and when he thinks he's about to play (e.g., entering the park)

 ## Guide to the outdoors
 **Walking on residential roads**